 The Board of Trustees, in 1986, officially established an Office of Development, and eventually Fr.
 Anthony Scott, a dynamic parish priest in the Antiochian Orthdoox Chrsitian Archdiocese and an alumnus of SVS, was hired as our first full-time Director of Development.
 Fr.
 Anthony revolutionized fundraising at the seminary, and subsequently, a $20 million Capital Campaign was begun, culminating in the construction of the John G. Rangos Family Building, which houses our library, auditorium, and administrative offices.

 Clearly, the seminary was on a new path regarding fundraising.
 Consequently, the Foundation was dissolved, as the way forward seemed to lie in more modern principles of fundraising and financial support.
 All of this growth involved change and pain, and certainly missteps occurred during our many steps forward.
 However, now the seminary, like other theological schools, has a professional “Office of Advancement,” utilizing principles inclusive of diverse bases: from loyal friends with less means, to well-off donors and grant-making foundations that can fund major projects for continued growth and development.

 In all of these endeavors, which began in ways that seem so incidental, I now see the hand of God.
-I was so blessed to be able to be present, to participate, and to witness how the Lord has opened and closed doors, and to facilitate His will as a worker in His field.
+I was so blessed to be able to be present, to participate, to witness how the Lord opened and closed doors, and to facilitate His will as a worker in His field.

 —David Drillock, Professor of Liturgical Music, Emeritus